 Consider these key IoT platform capabilities:

-Speeding up development and delivery of purpose-built applications is one of the main motivating factors for adopting an IoT platform.
-So, it makes sense to select an IoT platform that provides code boilerplate generation tools, templates or widgets to support rapid development, and tools to streamline and automate deployment.
+Speed of development and delivery of purpose-built applications is a key concern for an IoT platform.
+Select an IoT platform that provides code boilerplate generation tools, templates or widgets for rapid development, and tools to streamline and automate deployment.

 Speeding up development of IoT solutions is one of the main benefits of adopting an IoT platform, however an IoT platform can also help to reduce development costs.
 Ongoing costs, like subscription fees for accessing a hosted IoT platform or hosting costs for a self-hosted platform, will typically be less than the cost of developing and maintaining custom-made in-house solutions.
-Many IoT platforms offer free trial periods or low usage tiers that you can use to get started with almost no upfront expenditure, but be sure to factor in how those costs will change after the initial trial is over.
+Many IoT platforms offer free trial periods or low usage tiers that you can use to get started with almost no upfront expenditure but be sure to factor in how those costs will change after the initial trial is over.

 There are hundreds of IoT platforms available from a range of vendors.
 Some platforms are highly specialized, for example, only catering to one market vertical like GE Predix (https://www.predix.io/)), a PaaS IoT platform aimed specifically at Industrial IoT.
 Other IoT platforms are focused on providing only a subset of the functions that might be required for your IoT system, rather than an end-to-end IoT platform solution, for example, Cisco and SAS Edge-to-Enterprise IoT Analytics Platform, which is focused on IoT analytics only.
 As a result, you might choose to adopt more than one IoT platform.